spesml/spesml.github.io/2_Concepts/3_ModelingFramework/03_requirements_viewpoint.md

 The *Matches* relationship is closely related to *Derive*, in that they state that if the source requirement is valid, the destination requirement of the trace should be valid, too.
 Thus, *Matches* also gives rise to a verification obligation, namely to verify that the *Required* requirements of the subsystem are indeed fulfilled by *Satisfied* requirements of the main system, and vice versa.

 For instance, when integrating the subsystem of our example, the integrator has to ensure that the guaranteed performance of the subsystem -i.e., the frequency of status delivery- matches the demands of the system under development.
 Conversely, the integrator also has to ensure that the expectations of the subsystem -i.e., its power demands- can be satisfied by the system under development.
-While in general it is not possible to automatically verify such pairings of assumed (*Require*) and guaranteed (*Satisfy*) requirements, it is typically feasible to manually review them.
+While in general it is not possible to automatically verify such pairings of assumed (*Require*) and guaranteed (*Satisfy*) properties, it is typically feasible to manually review them.
 The *Require*/*Matches* relationships help to identify and track these review obligations.

 Note that in general the *Require*/*Matches* combinations may be circular: Without supplied power, it should come as not surprise if the subsystem fails to deliver status information.
 On the other hand, perhaps the system will only route power to the subsystem if the status information implies the subsystem is indeed alive?

 Such circles must be broken by rephrasing one of the requirements in a way such that at least one component fulfills its guarantee in advance; only if then its assumed requirments are not fulfilled by the the other component may the first component renege on its guarantees.
 Clearly, this approach suitable only for behavioral properties.
 However, in practice this will rarely be a problem.
 Circularities are unlikely to occur in design constraints, and assumptions related to quality requirements typically involve resource guarantees allocated through a top-down budgeting process.

+### Derived requirements

+The co-evolution is not restricted to the structure of requirements and architecture.
+For instance, new requirements may arise due to safety analyses, necessating additional functionality to mitigate newly discovered failure modes.
+Another reason for the introduction of new requirements may be architectural decisions that necessitate clarification of intended behavior beyond what can be inferred from stakeholder-derived requirements.
+In DO-178C [^do178c], such requirements are referred to as "derived requirements".

+Methodologically, there are different ways to represent such derived requirements in SpesML:

+1. One approach is to represent derived requirements as assumed (*required*) requirements. **This is related to the power window example in the section about the Require and Matches relations above.** The main advantage of this approach is that it is obvious that these requirements need to be clarified with stakeholders: A stakeholder requirement justifying the decision has  to be introduced and *matched* with the assumed requirement.
+2. Alternatively, derived requirements can be introduced and linked to architectural elements (via *Satisfy*-traces) analogously to stakeholder-derived requirements.
+Since they are not traceable to a stakeholder requirement, however, in any case a rationale should be documented in the requirement and the source attribute of the requirement should state that this is a derived requirement.
+This approach is preferable for requirements justifying or constraining architectural decisions that do not need to be aligned with stakeholders.
+Typically, such aspects are modeled as design constraint requirements.

 ## References